Dødedans i London, Tottel

 Death speaketh to the Sargeaunte.

-COME foorth Sir Sargeaunt, with your stately mase.
+COme foorth sir Sargeaunt, with your stately mase,

-Make no defence nor rebellion.
+Make no defence nor rebellion,

-Thogh* ye be deyners of condicion:
+If ye be deynous of condicion,

-For neyther [ap]pele nor proteccion
+365 For neyther pele nor proteccion

-May you fraunchise to doe nature wrong;
+May you fraunchise to doe nature wrong,

 For there is none so sturdy chaumpion,

-Thogh* he be mightie, another is also strong.
+If he be mightie, another is also strong.

 Sergenten